Fire Emblem Fates: Release

 The game's localization was done by Nintendo's localization branch, Nintendo Treehouse.
-The game underwent alterations for its western release: in the Japanese version, a support conversation between the male avatar and a character named Soleil was criticized for elements some deemed similar to gay conversion therapy.
+According to one of the English voice actors, Nintendo was secretive of information relating to Fates, causing the voice actors to know almost nothing about the game.
+Due to the removal of gay relationships in the western version of the game Tomodachi Life, fans worried that the gay relationships in Fates would also be removed.
+Nintendo ultimately retained the option in the localized game.
+The game underwent alterations for its western release.
+It features a female character named Soleil who is attracted to women; in the Japanese version, a support conversation between the male avatar and Soleil was criticized for elements some deemed similar to gay conversion therapy.
 In the western release, these elements were removed from the characters' support conversations to avoid causing controversy.
+The personality and manner of speech of some characters was changed in the English localization as well, such as one character being made less serious, while another was changed from a "kindhearted gentle giant" to being a "macho narcissist".
+Another character, Kana, was made to "speak dragon" with "gibberish" at times, and was also made more childish.
+An in-depth conversation between two characters about their background was removed, replaced with ellipses from both characters.
+Dialogue was also modified to add references to The Simpsons, Sonic the Hedgehog, and Urban Dictionary terminology.

 Elements of a minigame exclusive to the My Castle area, involving "petting" a chosen character's face on the touch screen to build up affection, was also removed from the western versions.
 While the 2D interactions and the support increases were present, the stylus-based touch screen element was removed.
+An unrelated minigame in which Corrin could wake up their spouse remained unmodified.
 The option for Japanese voiceovers, present in Awakening, was also removed from Fates.
 According to an official statement by Nintendo, other unspecified changes were also made where it was deemed necessary.
 These changes, among others pointed out through comparisons by fans between the English and Japanese versions, generated controversy over the Internet in the wake of the game's release, culminating in complaints being sent directly to Nintendo.
 It also prompted a group dubbed "Team If" to start work on a more faithful fan translation, though it was ultimately cancelled shortly after the game's official release.